joao-gugel/algorithms-augusto/module-1/bigO.md

 O(n) -> Linear time: The time complexity increases in linear time.
 O(log n) -> Logarithmic time: The time complexity increases in logarithmic time, the runtime isn't proportional to the size of the input.
-O(n log n) -> Linearithmic time: Scales on linear and logarithmic time
+O(n log n) -> Linearithmic time: Scales on linear and logarithmic time O(n²) -> Quadratic Time: It's a linear algorithm inside other linear algorithm.
+O(2n) -> Exponential Time: At every new element on an input, the execution time doubles.
+O(n!) -> Factorial Time: Increases in factorial time.